Looking for an excellent, high-performance gas grill without breaking the bank?

 Pretty much every grill can handle the former, while it takes a little finesse to handle the latter food items.
 If you’re doing steaks at all, you need a grill that hits about 500 degrees without batting an eye.

-Also, don’t forget to consider the amount of usable grill space on your new purchase.
-This means the actual square inches to grill food on, excluding the space of the warming tray (if there is one).
+Consider the amount of usable grilling space on your new purchase.
+This means the actual square inches to grill food on, excluding the space of the warming rack (if there is one).

 Smoking With a Gas Grill